metaleap/mojo/atc/readme.md

 Fairly unidiomatic code!
-Because we want to have a _most_-compact C code base to later transliterate into our initial (extremely limited) language iteration, we anticipate the various early-stage limitations and reflect them in these sources:
+Because we want to have a _most_-compact C code base to later transliterate into our initial (extremely limited) language iteration, we anticipate the various early-stage limitations and reflect them in this code base:

-- no proper error handling, immediate `panic`s upon detecting a problem
+- no graceful error handling, immediate `panic`s upon detecting a problem
 - no 3rd-party imports / deps whatsoever
-- no stdlib imports for *core* processing (just for basic program setup & I/O) (hence crude minimal own implementations like uintToStr, uintParse, strEql etc)
+- no stdlib imports for *core* processing (just for basic program setup & I/O)
+  - hence crude minimal own implementations like uintToStr, uintParse, strEql etc.
 - use of macros limited to (eventual) WIP-lang meta-programming / generic powers
 - all would-be `malloc`s replaced by global fixed-size backing buffer allocation
 - naming / casing conventions follow WIP-lang rather than C customs